 You can take shared and private shuttles to Manuel Antonio.
 You can quickly read about shuttles in Costa Rica and here are the detailed descriptions below.

 Shared shuttles have set schedules and there is usually one in the morning and one in the afternoon.
-It is best to prebook them as they are first come, first serve.
-Shuttles hold anywhere from 10-15 people at once and have one scheduled stop along the route.
+It is best to prebook them as they are first come, first serve and they require a minimum of 2-4 people.
+Shared shuttles carry anywhere from 10-15 people and have one scheduled stop along the route.
 They only pick up and drop off at hotels and if you need pick up from San Jose Airport, you will need to go to the Denny’s Restaurant or Rostipollos Restaurant down the street (2 minute taxi ride).

 Private shuttles are more expensive but drivers pick you up directly at the airport and you can ask them to stop anywhere along the way for food, bathroom, etc. It is the best option for families with young kids or seniors or big groups.
 A private shuttle from San Jose to Manuel Antonio ranges around $180-220 USD one way depending on number of passengers.
 Please contact us if you’d like to book a shuttle!